ANNUAL (UN)DINNER FEATURING THE HONORABLE JAMES LEACH '64 - MAY 13, 2021

 Bruce Rosenberg '69, John Fish '55 Distinguished Service to the Community Award

 Bruce graduated from Princeton with a degree in Economics and is a self-employed CPA in Chicago.
-He and his wife, Debbie, enjoy traveling and have visited all 50 states, all seven continents and all 62 of the United States National Parks.
-It will be 63 parks when they visit the newest one, New River Gorge, in West Virginia in April.
+He and his wife, Debbie, enjoy traveling and have visited all 50 states, all seven continents and all 63 of the United States National Parks - the most recent one, New River Gorge, in West Virginia in April.

 Marquis Parker '99 S02, Arnold M. Berlin '46 Distinguished Service to Princeton Award

-Marquis is Global Director of HR Operations, Systems, and Analytics for Relativity, a Chicago-based software company.
+Marquis is the Global Head of M&A Integration and Transformation for Relativity, a Chicago-based software company in the LegalTech space.
 Previously he worked as a management consultant at McKinsey & Company and a strategy and operations executive at Aon plc.
 Outside of work, he helps wife Traci Burch '02 chase their son Thomas around and participates in a range of other activities, including mentoring students and young professionals, travel, sports (huge Bulls fan), and advising people on careers and graduate education.